Pantomime: The History and Metamorphosis of a Theatrical Ideology: Table of Contents

 The beginners group, from which after two months a performing group was to be chosen, had three 90-minute classes per week.
 We had movement studies alternating with Traks’s lectures about our (that is, his) aims.
 He emphasized that, “we are a bit insensitive, a bit slow and we have to develop in ourselves temperament and speed.”
 “Speed” and “precision” were two key words in our trainings, next to “discipline” and “dedication.”
 There were the following exercises: “Machine,” the aim of which was to achieve a machine-like precision, no matter what the speed—and for that he used a metronome (at least at the beginner level no music was used—we were not dancers, but actors) that set the tempo.
 In his words, “Machine” gave us a technique, a basis upon which everything else was built.
 “Machine” had no emotional side, and I remember ourselves wandering around with jagged, “jointy” movements, as if we had got an electric shock.
 Another exercise was called “Sculpture”—a well-known acting etude in which one has to stop in a certain pose and keep it.
 We were reminded that sculptures do not freeze, but that we should “move or melt into sculptures,” and that sculptures are three-dimensional and observable from all sides (Einasto 2002: 4).

 Traks also instructed the students to “observe only yourself, try to find and understand yourself.
 Don’t pay any attention to others.
 On stage you will see your faults in the mirror.
 Therefore you have to discover your faults and fight against them.
 You must be in control of yourself, to suppress yourself.
 The requirement is: be in control.”
-In her diary entries for 29 and 30 October 1981, Einasto remarked that “[The workshop group is] very sluggish.
+In her diary entries for 29 and 30 October 1981, Einasto recalled that Traks said: “[The workshop group is] very sluggish.
 We have to know what we are, to free ourselves from ourselves. […] We have to be restless (but not frantic) and sharp. […] We need speed of fantasy and thought” (Einasto 1981: n.p.).

 The Tallinn Pantomime was a smaller ensemble than the Pantomime Studio.
 The productions of the group contained three to five named performers, although over its ten-year existence, the ensemble had a total of eleven performers, of whom nine were women.
 Performances most often took place in the ruins of the Dominican monastery in the Old Town section of Tallinn.
 The first production, Contrasts, occurred in 1979 and consisted of a series of earlier “miniatures” revived by Traks.
 Subsequent productions, however, Traks classified as dramas, tragi-comedy, or tragedy and constructed a single narrative.
 Legend of Love (1980), a drama in three scenes, “begins with a religious ritual, lead by a shaman with a drum, and directing people into the Netherworld.
 The cult the people perform requires unconditional surrender, affirms loyalty and promises courage—all in order to ensure a successful hunt.
 A young hunter runs forward and after a while kills a magic deer [elk]—an act that gives freedom to a beautiful young woman who had been trapped in the body of the deer.
 The hunter and the woman fall in love.
 But again we hear the drums, referring this time to approaching hunters for whom mercy for the hunted is absolutely unknown.
 The hunter is caught between his love and his religion.
 But it is only after the bloody sacrifice of his beloved that he rejects his religion” (Einasto 2002: 2-3).
 The printed program notes by Traks summarized the theme as “Love hiding within cruelty” (Traks Archive 1982).
 The accompanying music was by conservative Russian composer Oleg Khromushin (b.
 1927).
 Anti-Human (1981), was a tragi-comedy in three “metaphors,” with five women performing all the roles and “fragments of modern music” accompanying the action.
 According to the printed program, the first “metaphor” depicted “hypocrisy as lying,” while the second metaphor “spoofed human vanity, greed, grief, envy, and aggression.”
 The final metaphor presented “indifference as superstition.”
 The piece exuded an aura of medieval allegory, with bodies or movements representing concepts like Hypocrisy, Greed, or Superstition.
 The ensemble presented a revised version of Legend of Love in 1982, although it is not clear how the new version differed from the old.
 Death Bell (1983) was a tragedy in three scenes, with music by the English rock band Pink Floyd.
 According to Traks’ philosophical rhetoric in the printed program, the three scenes, Longing, Lust for Life, and Despair, showed how “love protects humanity,” and how the “loss of love is irreparable.”
 The “most intense happiness produces the greatest sensitivity to pain.”
 “Life is a bad teacher, without mercy, without compassion.”
 The piece thus reveals “the tragedy of unborn love” and yet also the inability to “escape love’s grasp.”
 But how the ensemble transformed these grandiose ideas into physical actions eludes description in the available documentation.
 A photograph from the production shows five barefoot performers in white, gray, and black body stockings with capes posing dramatically in the monastery ruins, as if all the characters are challenging each other, wary of each other (Traks Archive 1983: ETMM T438).
 With music by French radical modernist Olivier Messiaen (1908-1992), Eksinu (1984), roughly translated as The One Who Is Lost, was a tragedy concerning a Woman whose conscience deserts her at a crucial moment of her life.
 She commits a crime, evidently the murder of a child, and then “the power of the soul” returns and resolves a fundamental “contradiction” within her.
 Three other women appeared in the piece representing either aspects of the Woman or the society from which she has become estranged.
 The tragedy was that, “There is only a too-late wisdom: reality has ruined everything human.”
 The piece was also unusual in that the Woman wore a medieval costume with a white veil covering her head (Traks Archive 1984: ETMM T438).
 Soul Sickness (or Cellar Spiders) (1985), a “drama,” featured four women performers and a montage of electronic music arranged by Arno Kivisikk (b.
 1953).
 A newspaper story inspired the piece, which concerned the enticement and assimilation of a new member into a criminal gang that hangs out in a sinister cellar.
 The theme was the “morals of young people, the evil that gives birth to violence, insolence, a disdainful attitude toward public order, and egocentrism.”
 The barefoot girl gang wore punk hairstyles, black body suits, and serapes made to look like spider webs (Traks Archive 1985: ETMM T438) [Figure 111].
 The ensemble’s last production, Conflictus (1986), another drama, also featured an all-female cast of three with music by minimalist Estonian composer René Eespere (b.
 1953).
 In his typically existential rhetoric, Traks described the piece as “the encounter of the Human Being with the Human Soul.
 Conflictus is the concept of being in the human world, evolving through patience and love, while animal passions plunge the Human into the chaos of the soul.
 Full of pain is the path where the Human’s constant companion is Death. […] The Human develops through suffering and love.”
 He explained that the scenario arose out of improvisations with the actors to get them each to discover a unique pantomimic representation of emotions (Traks Archive 1986).